- handbook

 A DRI, also known as Directly Responsible Individual, is a method of assigning clear ownership and accountability for specific tasks, projects, or initiatives within an organization.
 The purpose of a DRI is to ensure that there is a single individual who is ultimately responsible for the success or failure of a particular undertaking.

-When decisions need to be made regarding a DRI's area of responsibility, the DRI is the person who has the final say and is empowered to make those decisions.
+When decisions need to be made in a DRI's area of responsibility, the DRI is the person who has the final say and is empowered to make those decisions.
 This allows for efficient decision-making and prevents decision paralysis or ambiguity within FlowFuse.
 The DRI is expected to gather relevant input and feedback from other stakeholders but is ultimately responsible for making the final call.
 Other stakeholders might need to Disagree and Commit.
 Regular (async) communication and collaboration with other team members and stakeholders is crucial to ensure alignment and support for the DRI's initiatives.

 The appointment of a DRI occurs through the CEO or CTO.
 They will identify the areas of ownership and accountability within the organization and then assign the appropriate DRI.
 The selection of a DRI is based on factors such as expertise, experience, and the individual's ability to handle the specific task or project successfully.